 Proportionately, Table 4.3 indicates that some of the largest differences between caseloads reported by DWP and the data underlying UKMOD are for maternity related benefits.
-In the case of Maternity Allowance, the data underlying UKMOD indicate around one third of the caseload numbers reported by DWP, and for Statutory Maternity Pay between half and two thirds.
+In the case of Maternity Allowance, the data underlying UKMOD indicate around one quarter of the caseload numbers reported by DWP, and for Statutory Maternity Pay around 60%.
 These differences may also be interpreted as indicating deficiencies in the sample coverage of the FRS of new mothers.

 Table 4.4 indicates that most of the disparities discussed above for caseload figures also apply to projections for benefit expenditures.
 This highlights the importance of benefit incidence on overall expenditure.
-However, substantial differences between the caseload and expenditure statistics are found for the Personal Independence Payment and Severe Disablement Allowance (SDA).
-In the case of PIP, a discontinuous drop in aggregate expenditure is reported for the data underlying UKMOD from 2021 to 2022, in common with the caseload data.
-But expenditure on PIP described by UKMOD data start lower than associated estimates reported by DWP, so that the drop from 2021 to 2022 exaggerates differences between the two series rather than compensating for them.
-The overall implication is that the average payment per PIP recipient described by the data underlying UKMOD substantially understates that implicit in the DWP estimates.
+However, substantial differences between the caseload and expenditure statistics are found for contributory Employment Support Allowance, where FRS statistics match closely to DWP estimated caseload, but substantially understand DWP estimates for expenditure.